Man that is born of a woman is of few days and full of trouble. (Job 14:1)

 But now I have written unto you not to keep company, if any man that is called a brother be a fornicator, or covetous, or an idolater, or a railer, or a drunkard, or an extortioner; with such an one no not eat.
 (1 Corinthians 5:11)

 A man that hath friends must show himself friendly: and there is a friend that sticketh closer than a brother.
-(Proverbs 18:24) Note: A friend loveth at all times, and a brother is born for adversity.
+(Proverbs 18:24) Note: He that covereth a transgression seeketh love; but he that repeateth a matter separateth very friends. (proverbs 17:9) - A friend loveth at all times, and a brother is born for adversity.
 (Proverbs 17:17)

 Greater love hath no man than this, that a man lay down his life for his friends.
 (John 15:13)